Jezus-es-a-haverok/CaffShop/README.md

 # CaffShop

-This repository contains the implementation of CaffShop where you can share CAFF file with others.
+This repository contains the implementation of CaffShop where you can share CAFF files with others.

 * **import**: Contains external modules.
     * **pybind1**: pybind11 git submodule.